Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Supporting information

 \section{Supporting information}

-Influence of the roughening parameter $\sigma$; GIXOS data on $\beta$-\ce{C12G2}; Fit quality heat maps for $\beta$-\ce{C12G2}; Influence of the system size on the surface tension in a simulation containing a condensed monolayer with a pore.
+Influence of the roughening parameter $\sigma_\Delta$ on reflectivity; Splines of tensiometric data; \ce{C12EO6} surface pressure isotherm; Influence of $\sigma_\Delta$ on $\Gamma_{\text{XRR,MD}}$ for \ce{C12EO6}; Experimental and theoretical $|\Phi_0|^2$ data for $\beta$-\ce{C12G2}; XRR data and fit quality for $\beta$-\ce{C12G2}; Influence of the system size on the surface tension in a simulation containing a condensed monolayer with a pore; Bending rigidity for $\beta$-\ce{C12G2}.